meetoseh/backend/docs/db/courses.md

 - `background_image_file_id (integer null references image_files(id) on delete set null)`:
   The full-bleed background image for the course.
 If null, the frontend falls back to a generic background image.
-- `circle_image_file_id (integer null references image_files(id) on delete set null)`: The image file to use cropped to a circle for this course.
-If null, the frontend omits this image.
 - `created_at (real not null)`: When this course record was first created

 ## Schema